 Today, machines do most of the work.
 Manufacturers use the "corn starch molding process" to create the signature design.
 A machine fills a tray of little kernel-shaped holes with cornstarch, which holds the candy corn in shape.
 Each hole fills partway with sweet white syrup colored with artificial food coloring.
 Next comes the orange syrup, and finally, the yellow syrup.
 Then the mold cools and the mixture sits for about 24 hours until it hardens.
 A machine empties the trays, and the kernels fall into chutes.
 Any excess cornstarch shakes loose in a big sifter.
 Then the candy corn gets a glaze to make it shine, and workers package it for shipment to stores.

-For lots more information about candy corn, candy and related topics, check out the links on the next page.
+For lots more information about candy corn, candy and related topics, check out the links below.